List of Pound Puppies characters: Humans

 Brattina – Katrina's equally evil daughter.
 She often gloats with Catgut when they're winning, but is equally quick to whine and cry when they ultimately lose.
 Her catchphrase is eww Icky-Poo puppies!
-Like Katrina, she hates dogs.
+Like Katrina, she hates dogs and even forces Holly to do her homework and the house chores.
 When Katrina yells at her for one reason or another, she often replies with something like "Scream in my ears, why don'tcha!"
 She also constantly refers to Katrina as "Mommy Dearest".
 She also has a crush on Mervin, but then she falls in love with Captain Slaughter.
 In Happy Howlidays, what Brattina wants for Christmas is a Suzy-Spitup doll.
-She desires for the same toy in Kid in the Doghouse.
+She desires for the same toy in "Kid in the Doghouse".
 The whereabouts of Brattina's father are unknown.
 In season 2, she starts wearing a jacket.
 Brattina is inspired by Anastasia and Drizella, Cinderella's evil stepsisters in Disney's Cinderella.
-Voiced by Adrienne Alexander.
+She is voiced by Adrienne Alexander.

-Captain Slaughter – A sea captain that Katrina often hires to get rid of the Pound Puppies.
+Captain Slaughter – a sea captain that Katrina often hires to get rid of the Pound Puppies.
 He has a claw-like metallic right hand and his face is never shown.
 Slaughter was assumed to have lost his original hand years ago to a train accident while he was chasing Cooler.
 Slaughter has harbored an intense hatred for Cooler ever since.
 He is the direct descendant of Slaughtar, a cruel chieftain who leads a tribe of barbarians to chase puppies away.
-He appears in four Season 1 episodes: In Pups We Trust, Wagga Wagga, the Star Pup and The Captain and the Cats.
+He appears in four Season 1 episodes: "In Pups We Trust", "Wagga Wagga", "The Star Pup" and "The Captain and the Cats".
 He is removed from the series in Season 2.
-Voiced by Peter Cullen in a deeper voice.
+He is voiced by Peter Cullen in a deeper voice.

-Mervin – A young blond boy who Holly and Brattina have a crush on.
+Mervin – a young blond boy who Holly and Brattina have a crush on.
 He tries to ask Holly out to a school dance, but he is to afraid to ask, which leads him to go with Brattina instead.
 He falls in love with Brattina after Zazu's spell goes wrong.
 The spell is later broken and he dances with Holly.
-He appears in Fairy Dogmother.
-Voiced by Danny Cooksey.
+He appears in "Fairy Dogmother", voiced by Danny Cooksey.

-Carolyn – A blond girl who meets Cooler and No-name (King) at the dog pound.
-She later adopts No-Name and named him King after Cooler is saved from the red leash.
-Carolyn appears in Cooler Come Home.
-Voiced by Lauren Taylor.
+Carolyn – a blond girl who meets Cooler and No-name (King) at the dog pound.
+She later adopts No-Name and names him King after Cooler is saved from the red leash.
+Carolyn appears in "Cooler Come Home", voiced by Lauren Taylor.

-Henry – An Asian-American boy who adopts Toby.
-He appears in Good Night, Sweet Pups.
-Henry is voiced by Mitsuru Yamahata.
+Henry – an Asian-American boy who adopts Toby.
+He appears in "Good Night, Sweet Pups", voiced by Mitsuru Yamahata.

-Colin – A brown-haired boy who has an invisible friend, Sam the Stegosaurus.
+Colin – a brown-haired boy who has an invisible friend, Sam the Stegosaurus.
 He later adopts Buddy.
-He appears in The Invisible Friend.
-Voiced by Dana Hill.
+He appears in The Invisible Friend, voiced by Dana Hill.

-Jonathon – A boy whose dog, Casey, gets lost after he and his family are on a camping trip.
+Jonathon – a boy whose dog, Casey, gets lost after he and his family are on a camping trip.
 He is later reunited with Casey.
-He appears in Casey, Come Home.
+He appears in "Casey, Come Home".
 He is voiced by Joshua Horowitz and his parents are voiced by Lise Hilboldt and Michael Lembeck.